 That’s right – it’s a three way face-off!
-Since the Capital One Venture X credit card launched last week, I’ve been asked a lot of questions that compare it to the Chase Sapphire lineup.
+Since the Capital One Venture X credit card launched, I’ve been asked a lot of questions that compare it to the Chase Sapphire lineup.

 It’s not a super simple answer, as many of the features and benefits of each card are ones that may or may not matter to you.
 I personally think that the nearly unlimited Priority Pass lounge access feature of the Venture X (wherein you can get Venture X Authorized User cards for up to 4 people in your household at no cost and they can each have their own Priority Pass membership (which, unlike Amex, includes Priority Pass in-airport restaurants as well) is absolutely massive.
 But if you don’t care about airport lounges, then it’s pretty worthless to you.